twilio-labs/call-gpt/README.md

 Copy `.env.example` to `.env` and add all API keys.

 Set `SERVER` to your tunneled ngrok URL

+Generate Firebase private key:

+- Visit the Firebase Console and create a new project.
+- Navigate to the "Service accounts" section in your Firebase project settings.
+- Click on "Generate new private key" and download the JSON file.
+- Save this JSON file in the root of your project and name it firebase-db.json.

 Install the necessary packages: